shiafrahman/Employee_Management_System/README.md

 # Project Overview
-This project is a full-stack Employee Management System built using ASP.NET Core 8 for the backend and HTML, CSS, and JavaScript for the frontend.
+This project is a full-stack Employee Management System built using ASP.NET Core 8 for the backend, HTML, CSS, and JavaScript for the frontend and Use Dapper ORM.
 The system includes CRUD operations for employees, department management, and employee performance reviews.
 It also features search, filtering, pagination, and performance optimization using indexed database queries.

 Features
 ============